*We are currently taking reservations for the following dates in 2019: April 19-22, April 26-29.

 Six and a half hours from the San Francisco Bay Area, the Cal Salmon is near the California-Oregon border.
 Highway 96 is the closest thoroughfare.

 The Cal Salmon is a free-flowing river.
 With no upstream dams, the river depends on snowmelt for its flows.
 The Cal Salmon begins to run when the snow begins to melt in the mountains.
 Flows generally peak around Memorial Day.
+In most years we concentrate bookings into one weekend trip in late April.
+Later trips are possible for large groups, depending on flows and availability.

 * Season length and flows may vary.
 For this year's flow predictions and real-time water levels go to the River Flows page.